Gentle parenting, peaceful parenting, positive parenting…whatever you choose to call it, many moms aim for it.

 - Modeling respect by respecting your child (article coming soon!)

 How to build and maintain a close relationship with your child

-But, there are a few key themes that are common for gentle parenting a child of any age.
+But, there are a few key themes that are common for gentle and good parenting a child of any age.

 1. Gentle Parenting = Trust